• Skip to primary navigation

 • tiles

-Each time we recorded into a simple table how high the ball bounced.
+Each time we recorded the results on a simple table of how high the ball bounced.

 Results